 “The Antarctic ozone hole was exceptionally weak this year,” said Paul A. Newman, chief scientist for Earth Sciences at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
 “This is what we would expect to see given the weather conditions in the Antarctic stratosphere.”

 In 2016, warmer stratospheric temperatures also constrained the growth of the ozone hole.
-Last year, the ozone hole reached a maximum 8.9 million square miles, 2 million square miles less than in 2015.
+Last year, the ozone hole reached a maximum of 8.9 million square miles (23 million square kilometers), 2 million square miles (5 million square kilometers) less than in 2015.
 The average area of these daily ozone hole maximums observed since 1991 has been roughly 10 million square miles.

 Although warmer-than-average stratospheric weather conditions have reduced ozone depletion during the past two years, the current ozone hole area is still large because levels of ozone-depleting substances like chlorine and bromine remain high enough to produce significant ozone loss.